TheArctesian/Notes/School/Psychology/Studies/McGaugh & Cahill (1995).md

 After 2 weeks the participants were invited back in and asked to preform a [[Cognitive Testing]] for memory.

 ### Results
-The traumatic group remembered more then the control group.
+The traumatic group remembered more than the control group.

 A follow up study was done with the traumatic group receiving a shot of propranolol, a beta blocked which slows the release of adrenaline.
 In this test both group preformed similarly